Dechtman Wealth Management | November 29, 2021

 One of the most important ways you can build generational wealth is to include your family in your estate planning and plan on building family wealth together.
 In addition, by helping your children and grandchildren learn about money and how it works, the next generation may be better equipped to receive the wealth they are presented with and build generational wealth themselves.

 Make your money work for you through investments instead of just allowing funds to sit in a bank account.
-For example, consider the stock market or other investment strategies that have proven to build generational wealth.
+For example, consider the stock market or other investment strategies that can help to build generational wealth.

 If you wish to help your children benefit from the power of compound interest, there are several ways that you can help your child invest in the stock market, too.